COALESCE

 title,

 • COALESCE is the SQL-standard equivalent of IFNULL (MySQL) and NVL (Oracle).
-Prefer it for portability.
+Prefer it for cross-database portability.

-• All arguments must be of compatible types; PostgreSQL will raise an error if the types cannot be unified.
+• All arguments must resolve to compatible types; PostgreSQL raises an error if types cannot be unified.
+Use explicit casts when combining columns of different numeric types.

 Continue in Conditional Expressions & Operators: ISNULL.